noahehall/theBookOfNoah/0current/languages/shell/bash.md

 - bash arguments are assigned to positional params $1, $2, etc
 - if the first arg is a script
   - cmds are read from the script
-  - the scrpit doesnt need to be executable, but must be readable
+  - the script doesnt need to be executable, but must be readable
   - the script path is assigned to $0

 ### exit status